vearutop/myhttp/README.md

 [![Build Status](https://github.com/vearutop/myhttp/workflows/test-unit/badge.svg)](https://github.com/vearutop/myhttp/actions?query=branch%3Amaster+workflow%3Atest-unit)

 Hashing HTTP fetcher.
 This is a demo project.
+See also [`plt`](https://github.com/vearutop/plt).

+This repo has a depencency on `github.com/bool64/dev` for GitHub CI and Makefile features.
+If you would like to see version without any 3rd party dependencies, please check [`minimal`](https://github.com/vearutop/myhttp/tree/minimal) branch.

 ## Installation